 The SJVAPCD has developed the San Joaquin Valley 1991 California Clean Air Act Air Quality Attainment Plan (AQAP), which continues to project nonattainment for the above-noted pollutants in the future.
-Development of the proposed mini-storage facility will be subject to applicable SJVAPCD rules, regulations, and strategies.
+This project will be subject to applicable SJVAPCD rules, regulations, and strategies.
 In addition, the project may be subject to the SJVAPCD Regulation VIII, Fugitive Dust Rules, related to the control of dust and fine particulate matter.
 This rule mandates the implementation of dust control measures to reduce the potential for dust to the lowest possible level.
 The plan includes a number of strategies to improve air quality including a transportation control strategy and a vehicle inspection program.

-The subject project proposes a Plan Amendment, Rezone, and Development Permit for a planned mini-storage project with off-site and on-site improvements on land that is planned for commercial development in the Fresno General Plan.
-Although the project involves a Plan Amendment and Rezone, the amendment and rezone will 1) eliminate a commercial designation and zoning on a 0.91-acre portion of land to a more appropriate residential designation and zoning as with the adjacent residential subdivision to the north, Tract 5171, and 2) provide appropriate commercial designation and zoning on a 0.39-acre portion that will be merged with the 7.92±-acre parcel to provide a reconfigured lot that will include the 5.55±-acre adjacent parcel to the south for a proposed mini-storage.
+The subject project proposes a Plan Amendment, Rezone, and Development Permit to allow development of the proposed luxury apartment complex with on-site improvements (i.e. landscape, parking, roadway extension and improvements of North Bond Street (a private street) on land that is planned for commercial development in the Fresno General Plan.
+Although the multi-family residential project involves a Plan Amendment and Rezone, the amendment and rezone will eliminate a commercial recreation land use designation and zoning to an appropriate residential land use designation and zoning complimentary with the adjacent residential subdivisions to the north and east.
 Thus, the potential environmental impacts related to air-quality would be similar to those analyzed in the MEIR.